elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 A file can also be opened with `:utf8` encoding, which tells the `File` module to interpret the bytes read from the file as UTF-8-encoded bytes.

-The alert reader noticed that opening a file returns a process id.
-This is also why the IO module is being introduced after presenting processes and it is handled [later in this guide](#processes_and_group_leaders) as optional material.

 Besides functions for opening, reading and writing files, the `File` module has many functions to work with the file system.
 Those functions are named after their UNIX equivalents.
 For example, `File.rm/1` can be used to remove files, `File.mkdir/1` to create directories, `File.mkdir_p/1` to create directories and all their parent chain.
 There are even `File.cp_r/2` and `File.rm_rf/1` to respectively copy and remove files and directories recursively (i.e., copying and removing the contents of the directories too).

 You will also notice that functions in the `File` module have two variants: one "regular" variant and another variant with a trailing bang (`!`).
 For example, when we read the `"hello"` file in the example above, we use `File.read/1`.
 Alternatively, we can use `File.read!/1`: